Where To Go For Your Ill-Fated Summer Romance

 Summer is an exceptional time of year to fall in love.
 Your skin is great, the sun is shining, London’s array of feral pigeons are somewhat delicately cooing in the background.
 Sadly, that also means that during the summer you can pretty much fall in love with anything and anyone.
-A bonsai tree, an entirely decrepit flat whose only redeeming feature is a small sun-trap communal terrace, or an estate agent who genuinely appears to have confused Hilary Duff with Hilary Clinton given their long winded rant about ‘the missing emails’ when you mentioned Lizzie McGuire.
+A bonsai tree, an apathetic lifeguard, an entirely decrepit flat whose only redeeming feature is a small suntrap communal terrace.
 Yes, real relationships start in the winter, when your skin is shit, the weather is apocalyptic, and you really just want someone kind who understands which t-shirts should go on a cold wash.
-But summer, the summer is for the dreamers, the romantics, all the people who are willing to make bad decisions based entirely on a brief spike in Vitamin D.
+But summer, the summer is for the dreamers, the romantics, all the people who are willing to make bad decisions based entirely on a brief spike in vitamin D.

-So seeing as you’re probably going to decide you’re in love with someone who might, maybe, be entirely wrong for you (oh dear god, so wrong for you) over the coming months, you might as well do it in style.
+So seeing as you’re probably going to decide you’re in love with someone who might, maybe, be entirely wrong for you, you might as well do it in style.
 Here’s to summer love, romantic restaurants, and many, many strong negronis.

 The First Date

 Whether you’re meeting someone from Hinge or a nice Uber driver who you asked out after four glasses of wine and a questionable logic that both hating the North Circular showed clear romantic potential, there’s a high likelihood that right now you feel like a large kangaroo is hopping around your abdomen.
 Introducing our good first date friend, whisky.
-Get you, your anxiety, and your date down to Milroy’s in Soho, an old school whisky shop on Greek Street.
-Start things off lowkey with a couple of cocktails out on their pavement seating and progress to their moody little basement bar that’s hidden behind a bookcase in the shop.
-If you’re one of those daters who is obsessed with having ‘an activity’ for early dates, keep an eye on their website for upcoming whisky tasting sessions.
+Get you, your anxiety, and your date down to Milroy’s in Soho, an old-school whisky shop on Greek Street.
+Start things off low-key with a couple of cocktails out on their pavement seating and progress to their moody little basement bar hidden behind a bookcase in the shop.

 Obviously feel free to rinse and repeat this stage until you locate the lucky human who gets to be your only (well, ‘primary’) kissing partner for the next few months.